sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 A grid enables you to layout your HTML in a structured manner.

 The majority of websites use some sort of grid-system.
-Bootstrap comes with a grid-system, but it's easily to create your own.
+Bootstrap comes with a grid-system, but it's easy to create your own.

 **How would we use one?**

-All your content will live inside a column which in turn exists inside a row.
+All your content will live inside a column, which in turn exists inside a row.
 Columns are typically broken up into a fraction of twelve (as it's a very divisible number).

 Below illustrates a generic (non-bootstrap) twelve-column grid-system; the orange marks represent rows.
 We give each element a class (i.e. `.column-12`) to tell it how many columns to take up.

-You can see the top row has an element inside of it that takes up all twelve columns, while the bottom row has two elements inside of it that each take up 6 columns.
+You can see the top row has an element inside of it that takes up all twelve columns, while the bottom row has two elements inside of it that each take up six columns.

 ![grid](imgs/grid.png)

 **How could we build it?**

-Given we want to build a 12-column grid system we would have to consider 12 of 12 columns 100% of the page, 6 of 12 columns 50%, 4 of 12 30%, etc. Here's an example implementation below.
+Given we want to build a 12-column grid system, we would have to consider 12 of 12 columns to equal 100% of the page, 6 of 12 columns 50%, 4 of 12 33.3%, etc. Here's an example implementation below.

 ```css
 .column-12 {